Netherlands

 What sounds like magic is actually possible – in Omnis!

 In the ‘70s, widely respected research by Thomas McCabe and Maurice Howard Halstead led to algorithms to measure code complexity.
 Currently, libraries exist that measure complexity in Java and C++.
-These are mainly used in areas requiring very high reliability like airplane construction, medicine etc. However, every application is better if the code is easier to understand well after it is written.
+These are mainly used in areas requiring very high reliability like airplane construction, medicine etc. However, every application is better if the code is easier to understand long after it is written.

 Mirko will provide you with his Studio code that you can use as you like to measure your own code.